brandon1024/swe-senior-design/docs/DeploymentInfrastructure.md

 - `kick-the-bucket-db-listener`: Used by RDS to allow inbound connections on port 3306 from the EC2 instance only.
 - `kick-the-bucket-ssh-listener`: Used to allow SSH access to select source IPs to port 22.
 Used by the EC2 instance.
 - `kick-the-bucket-db-client`: DB client group.
+- `kick-the-bucket-web-listener`: Accepts connections to port 80.
+Used for the EC2 instance running the Spring Boot server to listen to connections from the load balancer.
-- `kick-the-bucket-web-listener`: Accepts connections to ports 80 and 443.
-Used for the EC2 instance running the Spring Boot server.
+- `kick-the-bucket-balanced-web-listener`: Accepts connections to ports 80 and 443.
+Used by the load balancer to route traffic to the EC2 instance running the Spring Boot server.

 ## AWS CodeDeploy
 CodeDeploy is the most important service in the deployment cycle.
 CodeDeploy is responsible for fetching build artifacts from AWS S3, which were uploaded by the GitLab deployment job runner, and installs them on the production EC2 instance.
 CodeDeploy is responsible for stopping the Spring Boot server running in EC2, updating the server installation, and restarting the server.
 It does so through custom deployment scripts which are located in the project under `scripts/`.